Renormalisation in the flow approach for singular SPDEs: The flow approach in a nutshell

-where $\xi$ is a white noise.
-We need to take into account the initial condition.
+where $\delta$ is the Dirac distribution on $\R$, and $\alpha\in(0,1]$ for $d\geq2$ or $\alpha\in(1/4,1]$ if $d=1$.
+With this choice of covariance, the noise is in the Hölder-Besov space $\mcC^{-2+\alpha-\kappa}(\R\times\T^d)$, for every $\kappa>0$. \begin{remark} We made the choice to use the same setting as in \cite{CF24a} for simplicity.
+Otherwise, one could have chosen to work with a fractional Laplacian and a white noise, as done in the original works by Duch \cite{Duc21, Duc22}, but it involves a number of technical difficulties.
+While these issues mainly arise in the proofs of analytic estimates and do not play a significant role in the present work which focuses on algebraic aspects, they are nonetheless relevant for the overall well-posedness of the framework. \end{remark} We need to take into account the initial condition.
 For this purpose, we let, by overloading the notation, $\psi^0(t,x)=\delta(t)\psi^0(x)$.
-We consider a mollification of the noise $\xi_\eps=\rho_\eps *\xi$, for an $\eps>0$, and write a mollified version of our main equation \ref{maineq}
+We consider a mollification of the noise $\xi_\eps=\rho_\eps *\xi$, for an $\eps>0$, and write a mollified version of our main equation \eqref{maineq}